-Southern States University was granted "Approval to Operate" by the California Bureau for Private Postsecondary and Vocational Education (BPPVE), was renamed the Bureau for Private Postsecondary Education (www.bppve.ca.gov) and is part of the California Department of Consumer Affairs as of January 2010.
+Southern States University is a private institution granted "Approval to Operate" by the California Bureau for Private Postsecondary and Vocational Education (BPPVE), renamed the Bureau for Private Postsecondary Education (www.bppe.ca.gov) and part of the California Department of Consumer Affairs as of January 2010.
 "Approval to Operate" means that the Bureau certified that SSU meets California's minimum standards for integrity, financial stability, and educational quality, including instruction by qualified faculty and the appropriate assessment of students' achievement prior to, during, and at the end of its programs.
-SSU has maintained compliance with all bureau regulations as the university has continued to grow and expand, and is working diligently toward achieving national accreditation.